Valeria 6 months pregnant has an abortion due to uterine cancer caused by the papilloma virus-breakinglatest.news-Breaking Latest News

 “I had aggressive cervical cancer”

 “I went for the Pap Test and after only three days they contacted me on the phone telling me that I should quickly go to a hospital associated with the ASL, to make follow-up visits.
-From colposcopy (an examination that the gynecologist carries out through an optical instrument to examine the neck of the uterus and during which a biopsy can also be done with the collection of some cells), it turned out that I had a cervical adenocarcinoma, one of the most aggressive tumors.
-As soon as I received the diagnosis, the ground fell under my feet.
-Personally, I’ve always been a strong person, a sportswoman.
+From colposcopy (an examination that the gynecologist performs through a optical instrument to examine the neck of the uterus and during which a biopsy can also be done with the removal of some cells), it turned out that I had adenocarcinoma in the neck of the uterus, one of the most aggressive tumors. the ground was missing under my feet.
+By nature I have always been a strong person, a sportswoman.
 So I rolled up my sleeves and faced the long and difficult path both under the oncological and gynecological side.
 My great fortune was to have people who stood by me and supported me.

+A month ago the murder of Thomas Bricca, the family at the torchlight procession in Alatri: “We want answers”

 “In the sixth month of pregnancy I lost my daughter Sofia”